RisinT96/course/doc/concurrency.md

 For each stage, run it on a multi-code CPU and measure the performance gain when using 5 workers vs 1 worker.

 1) Use `threading.Thread`.
 Save your work.
-Try running with end=5000 and killing the the threads with Ctrl+C while they're running?
+Try running with end=5000 and killing the threads with Ctrl+C while they're running.
 Did it work?

 2) Use `multiprocessing.dummy.Pool`.